The heritage of winery Emidio Pepe

 The strength and grace of the legendary winery currently lies in the Pepe ladies’ love of their land, five women – including Chiara’s nonna– now work to continue Emidio’s legacy.
 Each one takes it in stride, whether tending to the vines, driving the tractors, or overseeing the creation of the wine.
 “I grew up not being afraid of getting dirty, I grew up with the idea that wine was a women’s affair, it all looked so normal.
 Only then I discovered how long it took to get there, to make it normal,” Chiara shares.
 “I understood that it would take longer to prove yourself as a woman in the agricultural world, everyone constantly making you prove your ‘farming knowledge.’
 Hard work and high competence solve this naturally.
 As women, as human beings.”

-Italy is becoming more and more open to the female persuasion when it comes to vino.
+Italy is becoming more and more female forward in winemaking.
 And Chiara’s Nonno is used to being surrounded by energia femminile (female energy), having grown up with 4 sisters, then his wife, 3 daughters and now, 5 granddaughters out of 7 grandchildren.
 A matriarchy in process one might say.

 The family’s in vino vitae (in wine is truth) ethos continues with their countryside agriturismo (bed & breakfast), once the birthplace of Emidio Pepe and his childhood home.
 Following the farming traditions instilled by Emidio himself from the very beginning, the vineyard and farm have been fully committed to biodynamic farming and agriculture since 2005 with the singular philosophy of absolutely no chemicals as “an alive and structured soil is the only way to guarantee alive wines” and subsequently all products.